Kong/kubernetes-telemetry/keps/0002-service-mesh-detection.md

 - Namespace for kuma/kong mesh has label `kuma.io/system-namespace: "true"`
 - kuma and kong mesh could be distinguished by namespace name and service name.
-- `traefik mesh` does not haave unique CRDs.
+- `traefik mesh` does not have unique CRDs.

 ### Detecting KIC Running in Service Mesh